-We meet on the second Tuesday of every month in the CWG Village Hall, Buds Road WS15 4NB for a 7.30pm start, with a wide programme of speakers throughout the year covering a range of gardening and horticultural related topics.
+We meet on the second Tuesday of every month in the CWG Village Hall, Buds Road WS15 4NB at 7.15 for a 7.30pm start, with a wide programme of speakers throughout the year covering a range of gardening and horticultural related topics.

 We welcome everybody with an interest in gardening, whether complete beginner or veteran – you don’t have to be an expert!
 Some members just come along for an evening out.

-We hold an annual open show in the village hall when everyone including children is encouraged to enter flowers, fruit, vegetables, preserves & home baking.
+We usually hold an annual open show in the village hall when everyone including children is encouraged to enter flowers, fruit, vegetables, preserves & home baking.
 Our Tom Ethelstone Trophy is awarded for the highest number of points overall and the Lewis Cup for the most points in the vegetable classes.

 If you would like to know more about our gardening club, please do not hesitate to contact us using the contact form.